 Next, we check which of these changeover steps have to be done while the machine is stopped and which can be done while the machine is still running.
 These are usually called External Steps with a running machine and Internal Steps with a stopped machine.
 Below is a graphic representation, where green indicates external and gold indicates internal steps.

-3: Move External Elements to External
+3: Move As Many Elements as possible to External

 Below is a visual representation of this process.
 You can see that the time of the stop is already reduced.
 Hence, you can get more parts out of your process since the stop is shorter.